sphinx-doc/sphinx/Doc-3k/library/logging.rst

 rather than the console.

-Formatting uses standard Python string formatting - see section :ref:`typesseq-strings`.
+Formatting uses standard Python string formatting - see section :ref:`string-formatting`.
 The format string takes the following common specifiers.
 For a complete list of specifiers, consult the :class:`Formatter` documentation.